Table of contents

 Should You Buy the Merrell Moab 3?

-The Merrell Moab 3s are the perfect shoes for hikers who want durable, comfortable, and versatile shoes at an affordable price point.
-They offer outstanding protection with burly leather and mesh uppers, making them a top pick for short to moderate hikes and trails.
-Their burly Vibram outsoles offer reliable traction that’s nearly unmatched on most surfaces.
+The Merrell Moab 3 is for hikers who want durable, comfortable, and versatile shoes at an affordable price point.
+We like its protective leather and mesh uppers, and the Vibram rubber outsoles offer reliable traction appropriate for most surfaces.
 These shoes are well-suited for day hikes, light backpacking, and outdoor activities in dry to mildly wet conditions.
-Plus, the Moab 3s are easy on the wallet, so we highly recommend them for beginners and savvy shoppers.
+Since they’re not waterproof, the Moabs are limited in wet, cold conditions.
+Still, we love the price – and the Moab 3 checks several boxes.

 Man climbing a gray rock in Merrell Moab 3 shoes.
 Shot from the waist from knee down, this man is wearing maroon socks and blue pants with Merrell Moab 3 hiking shoes.